top of page

 CBMDC South Pennine Moors SPA foraging Studies

-Brooks Ecological were appointed by City of Bradford Metropolitan District Council to carry out ornithological foraging studies of sites being considered for inclusion in the Local Plan.
-Our use of thermography proved particularly useful in assessing whether fields were used at night by the South Pennines Moors Special Protection Area Qualifying species.
+Brooks Ecological was appointed by City of Bradford Metropolitan District Council to carry out ornithological foraging studies of sites being considered for inclusion in the Local Plan.
+Our use of thermography proved particularly useful in assessing whether fields were used at night by the South Pennines Moors Special Protection Area Qualifying species like Golden Plover.

 Working for Rushbond in partnership with the City of Wakefield Metropolitan District Council and Yorkshire Sculpture Park, the proposals for the re-use and re-development of the Bretton Hall Estate involve the creation of a luxury hotel alongside new workspace and office accommodation within a mix of new and also refurbished buildings.